Almond flour can replace white flour but requires recipe adjustments due to differences in texture, moisture, and binding properties.

 Can You Substitute Almond Flour For White Flour in Baking?

 Yes, you can substitute almond flour for white flour, but it requires adjustments.
-Almond flour lacks gluten, so baked goods will be denser and more moist.
+Almond flour lacks gluten, so baked goods will often be denser, more tender, and more moist.
 You may need to add binding agents like eggs or xanthan gum to improve texture and structure.

 How Does Almond Flour Differ From White Flour When Substituting?

-Almond flour is higher in fat and moisture and contains no gluten, unlike white flour which is starch-based and rich in gluten.
-These differences affect dough elasticity, moisture retention, and baking times, making a direct substitution challenging without recipe tweaks.
+Almond flour is much higher in fat and contains no gluten, unlike white flour which is starch-based and contains gluten-forming proteins.
+These differences affect dough elasticity, moisture retention, browning, and baking times, making a direct substitution challenging without recipe tweaks.

 What Recipe Adjustments Are Needed When Using Almond Flour Instead of White Flour?